davidhaley/Udacity-VR-Nano-Degree-Project-3-Maze/README.md

 # Udacity-VR-Nano-Degree-Project-3-Maze
 Temple Maze VR experience.
-You must find the key to unlock a temple door and win.
+To win, find a key to unlock the temple door.
 See if you can collect all of the coins!

 # Temple Maze VR